Frobenius trace distributions for K3 surfaces: Experimental results

 \subsubsection{The surfaces inspected}

 Each of the seven surfaces inspected is represented by a singular degree~$2$ model of the shape

 where $f_i$, for $i=1,\ldots,7$, is a ternary sextic form over~$\bbQ$.
 In~all cases, the ramification curve $\smash{V(f_i) \subset \Pb^2_{\overline\bbQ}}$ has only ordinary double points.
-Thus, blowing up each of them once yields a $K3$~surface \cite[Theorem~8.2.27]{Do} $X_i$, to which Lemma~\ref{bl_down}~applies.
+Thus, blowing up each of them once yields a $K3$~surface~$X_i$ \cite[Theorem~8.2.27]{Do}, to which Lemma~\ref{bl_down}~applies.

 Moreover, if there are $N$ singular points then the exceptional curves $E_1, \ldots, E_N$ together with the pull-back of a general line in~$\smash{\Pb^2_\bbQ}$ generate a subgroup of rank~$(N+1)$ in~$\smash{\Pic X_{i,\overline\bbQ}}$.
-If, in particular, $V(f_i)$ geometrically splits into a union of six lines then $\rk \Pic X_{i,\overline\bbQ} \geq 16$.
-If~$\rk \Pic X_{i,\overline\bbQ} = 16$ holds exactly then
+If, in particular, $V(f_i)$ geometrically splits into a union of six lines then $\smash{\rk \Pic X_{i,\overline\bbQ} \geq 16}$.
+If~$\smash{\rk \Pic X_{i,\overline\bbQ} = 16}$ holds exactly then

-and hence $\disc H_\tr = \overline{1} \in \bbQ^*/\bbQ^{*2}$.
-Thus, $\bbQ(\sqrt{-1})$ is the only imaginary quadratic field that is possible for~CM.
+and hence $\smash{\disc H_\tr = \overline{1} \in \bbQ^*/\bbQ^{*2}}$.
+Thus, $\smash{\bbQ(\sqrt{-1})}$ is the only imaginary quadratic field that is possible for~CM.

-\looseness-1 We list the bad primes as well as the jump character for each of the seven sample surfaces in a table at the very end of this article.
-By bad primes, those of the obvious model over~$\bbZ$ are meant, which is constructed from the double cover of~$\Pb^2_\bbZ$, defined by the equation $f_i=0$, by the blow-ups centred in the finitely many singular points of the generic fibre.
-The jump characters are obtained using \cite[Algorithm~2.6.1]{CEJ}.
-Note~that, in each case, not only the geometric Picard rank is known, but the geometric Picard group as a $\Gal(\overline\bbQ/\bbQ)$-module (in Example~\ref{ex6}, at least conjectural).
+We~list the bad primes as well as the jump character for each of the seven sample surfaces in a table at the very end of this article.
+By bad primes, those of the obvious model over~$\bbZ$ are meant, which is constructed from the double cover of~$\Pb^2_\bbZ$, defined by the equation $f_i=0$, by the blow-ups centred in the Zariski closures of the finitely many singular points of the generic~fibre.
+The~jump characters are obtained using \cite[Algorithm~2.6.1]{CEJ}.
+Note~that, in each case, not only the geometric Picard rank is known, but the geometric Picard group as a \mbox{$\smash{\Gal(\overline\bbQ/\bbQ)}$-module}.
+[3]